13 Day 4×4 Classic Uganda Odyssey

 Yes – Visa required

 Most nationalities require a visa to enter Uganda.
 The old system of obtaining visas on arrival has been phased out.
-Tourists now need to obtain e-visas 7 days in advance of travelling to Uganda.
+Tourists now need to obtain e-visas 7 days in advance of traveling to Uganda.
 Please confirm with your local travel agency or airline before you purchase your flight ticket.

 DAY 2: DEPART FOR MURCHISON FALLS NATIONAL PARK (Takes 5hrs by road)